ABISHEKANBALAGAN/Bioinformatics-Mini-Project/README.md

 3. Contribute:

-* If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
+* If you'd like to contribute to this project, feel free to work the repository and submit a pull request with your changes.

   # References